ryanlintott/FrameUp/README.md

 Features:
 - Use any image or AnyView as a mask for the menu item.
 - Use any view as the 'color' including gradients.
-- onReselect function that triggers when the active tab menu item is selected.
+- onReselect closure that triggers when the active tab is selected.
-- onDoubleTap function that triggers when any tab is double-tapped.
+- onDoubleTap closure that triggers when the active tab is double-tapped.
+- accessibility actions are automatically added for onReselect and onDoubleTap if they are used.

 Example:
 ```swift